 Mike Weedall Author

-1791: Escape To The Maroons
+Escape To The Maroons

 Maroons is a term in slave societies that refers to areas where enslaved people can escape to and be difficult to recapture.
-The largest Maroon in early America was The Great Dismal Swamp, which borders southern Virginia and northern North Carolina.
-At the time I write about, it’s estimated over 2,000 people occupied the swamp and created an economy that allowed them to live free.
+The largest Maroon in early America was the Great Dismal Swamp, which borders southern Virginia and northern North Carolina.
+At the time I write about, it’s estimated that over 2,000 people occupied the swamp and created an economy that allowed them to live free.

 “War Angel: Korea 1950”